unfoldadmin/django-unfold/README.md

 Dropdown filters will display a select field with a list of options.
 Unfold contains two types of dropdowns: `ChoicesDropdownFilter` and `RelatedDropdownFilter`.

 The difference between them is that `ChoicesDropdownFilter` will collect a list of options based on the `choices` attribute of the model field so most commonly it will be used in combination with `CharField` with specified `choices`.
-On the other side, `RelatedDropdownFilter` needs a one-to-many or many-to-many foreign key to display options.
+On the other hand, `RelatedDropdownFilter` needs a one-to-many or many-to-many foreign key to display options.

 **Note:** At the moment Unfold does not implement a dropdown with an autocomplete functionality, so it is important not to use dropdowns displaying large datasets.